-The Best Sandwich in San Francisco's Mission, Part 2: Mexican Sandwiches
+The Best Mexican Sandwiches in San Francisco's Mission District

 I spent five weeks this summer living in San Francisco's Mission District, going to bars that let my dogs roam free, making plans for big hiking trips, and pretending that I was going to learn to surf.
 Instead, I mostly ate sandwiches.
 Lots of sandwiches.
 Over 50 of 'em.
 This week, I'm walking you through the best.

 While San Francisco's Mission District may be more well known for its burritos and tacos, it's no slouch in the Mexican sandwich department, either.
 Today we continue our search for the best sandwich in San Francisco's Mission District with tortas and pambazos.